Full-Stack-93/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 'ls' is the command to display the contents list of you current directory

-'cd /home' is the command  to change the working directory to the user's home directory
+'cd' is the command  to change the working directory to the user's home directory

 'ls -l' is the command to display the current directory's contents in a long format